nikolaimerritt/MusicManager2/README.md

 # MusicManager2
-An online-based music manager that streams music from a server.
+A GUI-based music manager that streams music from an online server.

-Written by Nikolai Merritt